p3rr0x/Blog/README.md

 ## Find shellcode offset inside WASM rwx memory page

 Once we have our shellcode as float inside the WebAssembly module we can find the offset in the debugger.
-The RWX address if at offset 0x48 from the WASM module (this might differ from different v8 versions, the offset can be found debugging d8)
+The RWX address is at offset 0x48 from the WASM module (this might differ from different v8 versions, the offset can be found debugging d8)
-At addrof(wasm) + 0x48 we have the RWX address, then look for the shellcode offset by inspecting memory from RWX address looking for the first ```mov r10``` instruction.
+At addrof(wasm) + 0x48 we have the RWX address, shellcode offset is found by inspecting the RWX address looking for the first ```mov r10``` instruction.
 Inspect the RWX address

 ![image](https://github.com/user-attachments/assets/379427aa-bfaa-48dd-99b5-da7838e34fda)